EmperorOwl/LeetLog/README.md

    docker compose up backend-prod frontend-preview --build --menu=false docker compose up backend-test --build --menu=false
    ```
-   (The real prod requires an SSL certificate and is continuously deployed to an external VM using a
+   (The real prod requires an SSL certificate and is continuously deployed to an external VM using this
    [GitHub Actions Workflow](https://github.com/EmperorOwl/LeetLog/blob/master/.github/workflows/cd.yaml))

 4. The app should be running on http://localhost:3000/leetlog and the backend on http://localhost:8080